 - Debt avalanche strategy: Find the debt with the highest interest rate — that should be your priority.
 The reasoning here is that, over the same period of time, a higher-interest debt will cost you the most (relative to the amount of debt you owe), so you want to pay it down as soon as possible.
 Then, pay down the debt with the next highest interest rate, and so on.

-- Debt snowball strategy: If you prefer consistent, smaller wins as encouragement to pay off all their debt, you should focus on paying off the debt with the smallest balance first, no matter the credit card interest rate.
+- Debt snowball strategy: If you prefer consistent, smaller wins as an encouragement to pay off all their debt, you should focus on paying off the debt with the smallest balance first, no matter the credit card interest rate.
 So if you’re worried you’ll lose steam paying off a large sum first, think about first focusing on a smaller balance that you can check off the list sooner.

 Choosing the right strategy is ultimately a personal choice, as nobody knows better than you do what will keep you most motivated.
 Paying off debt can be a long road, so make a plan that reflects your personality — whether you need small wins along the way or will be most encouraged by saving the most money by prioritizing the highest-interest debt first.